Try These Japanese Diet Secrets to Reduce Inflammation

-Inflammation is one of the chief sources of recurring back pain, yet many people don’t think to change their diet in an effort to reduce their back pain.
+Inflammation is one of the chief sources of recurring back pain.
+However, many people don’t think to change their diet in an effort to reduce their back pain.
 While many foods reduce inflammation, some increase it.
-So, let's unveil the secrets behind the Japanese diet so you can know which foods reduce back pain and help maintain good health.
+Therefore, let's unveil the secrets behind the Japanese diet so you can find out which foods can reduce back pain and help maintain good health.

 “The Japanese diet is the iPod of food,” revealed Naomi Moriyama, co-author of Japanese Women Don’t Get Old or Fat: Secrets of My Mother’s Tokyo Kitchen, “It concentrates the magnificent energy of food into a compact and pleasurable size.”

-Japanese life expectancy is 80 years for men and 86 years for women making them number one on then planet.
-Compared to the U.S. where men live on 75 years on average and women, 80, you can begin to see possible benefits to adopting a Japanese diet.
+Japanese life expectancy is 80 years for men and 86 years for women, which makes them number one on the planet.
+Compared to the U.S., where men live on 75 years on average and women live about 80 years, you can begin to see the possible benefits of adopting a Japanese diet.

-What researchers at the National Center for Global Health and Medicine in Tokyo learned studying the habits of thousands of Japanese men and women was that they eat a diet marked by a “high intake of fish and soybean products, and a low intake of fat.”
+Researchers at the National Center for Global Health and Medicine in Tokyo studied the habits of thousands of Japanese men and women.
+It was found that they eat a diet marked by a “high intake of fish and soybean products, and a low intake of fat.”